pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 # Blue Invaders

 In this game, the player will defend earth from dangerous blue invaders, by clicking on them.
-But they must not destroy the friendly green aliens by mistake!
+But the player must not destroy the friendly green aliens by mistake!

 ---